readthedocs/readthedocs.org/docs/development/design/automation-rules.rst

 When creating/editing a rule, it would be useful to know what versions are going to match.
 We could list the current versions that match and/or allow the user to enter a custom input.
+A new enpoint in api v2/v3 should be added.

 Easy way to invert a match
 ~~~~~~~~~~~~~~~~~~~~~~~~~~